phoenixframework/phoenix/guides/deployment/fly.md

 $ mix phx.new my_app
 ```

-## Goals

-The main goal for this guide is to get a Phoenix application running on [Fly.io](https://fly.io).

 ## Sections

 Let's separate this process into a few steps, so we can keep track of where we are.